mulasik/wta/README.md

 There are 4 relevance definition parameters:
 * min_edit_distance: the minimum edit distance between two TPSFs required for classifying a TPSF as relevant, default = 3
 * ts_min_tokens_number: the minimum number of tokens contained in a transforming sequence required for classifying a TPSF as relevant, default = 2
+* combine_edit_distance_with_tok_number: if set to True, a text version is relevant only if the edit distance >= min_edit_distance AND the number tokens in the transforming sequence >= ts_min_tokens_number (AND relation); Otherwise, there is an OR relation between the two conditions.
-* spellchecking: if set to True, only the TPSFs which don't contain any spelling errors are classified as relevant, default = False
+* enable_spellchecking: if set to True, only the TPSFs which don't contain any spelling errors are classified as relevant, default = False
-* punctuation: if set to True, a TPSF is always classified as relevant if the edit affects the punctuation in any way (removing or adding a punctuation mark), default = True
+* include_punctuation_edits: if set to True, a TPSF is always classified as relevant if the edit affects the punctuation in any way (removing or adding a punctuation mark), default = True

 The parameters allow you to define what determines whether a text version is relevant or not.
 The relevance is defined on two levels:
 * the relevance of the whole TPSF